pnp/PnP-PowerShell/Samples/Provisioning.SelfHostedWithAzureWebJob/ReadMe.md

 THIS CODE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANT ABILITY, OR NON-INFRINGEMENT.
 ________________________________________
 ## General ##
-- Replace <'Tenant'> tag with actual tenant name
+- Replace &lt;tenant&gt; tag with actual tenant name
-- Replace <'User'> tag with site's user name